ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-03-22-think-big-and-take-chances.md

 Most people think small and settle for too little.
 There is a hierarchy of power that keeps us dreaming small, content to keep our heads low and stay "stable" and "safe."

-Few are the people who not only dream big, but give off their asses and take active risks regularly .
+Few are the people who not only dream big, but get off their asses and take active risks regularly .

 There is less competition at the top.